DelhinRharl/Leaderboard/README.md

 `cd Leaderboard`

-Install npm or if installed already using this lin `npm install`
+Install npm or if installed already using this link

+`npm install`

 Start the web dev server depending on your configuration